Melanella anachorea

 Melanella anachorea is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of many species known to exist within the genus, Melanella.

 Description

-The maximum recorded shell length is 5 mm.
+The maximum recorded shell length is 5 mm, its diameter 1.5 mm.

+(Original description) The thin shell is minute, smooth, transparent, and whitish.
+The minute apex is slightly brownish and blunt.
+The shell bears about ten whorls, and the spire is slightly bent backward.
+The suture is appressed and glazed over, and the whorls are flattish.
+The base is rounded and imperforate.
+The aperture is narrowly sublunate.
+The outer lip is thin and moderately convexly arcuate.
+The inner lip is very short and thin, and the body lacks enamel.

+Distribution

+This species occurs in the Atlantic ocean off Florida and Georgia, USA.

 Habitat

 Minimum recorded depth is 805 m.
 Maximum recorded depth is 805 m.